MycoAI/taxotagger/docs/index.md

 # TaxoTagger

-TaxoTagger is a Python library for DNA barcode identification, powered by semantic searching.
+TaxoTagger is an open-source Python library for DNA taxonomy identification, which involves categorizing DNA sequences into their respective taxonomic groups.
+It is powered by deep learning and semantic search to provide efficient and accurate results.

-Features:
+## Key Features

-- 🚀 Effortlessly build vector databases from DNA sequences (FASTA files)
+- 🚀 **Build vector databases** from DNA sequences with ease
-- ⚡  Achieve highly efficient and accurate semantic searching
+- ⚡ Conduct **efficient semantic searches** for precise results
-- 🔥 Easily extend support for various embedding models (PyTorch models)
+- 🛠 Extend support for **custom embedding models** effortlessly
+- 🌐 Interact seamlessly through a **user-friendly web app**

+## Citation

 ???- Quote "Citation"

-    If you use TaxoTagger in your work, please cite it as follows:
+    If you use TaxoTagger and/or its webapp in your work, please cite it as follows:

     ```bibtex
     @software{Geng_TaxoTagger,